By David Harris, Prosperident CEO

 Like with any premeditated crime, there are three preconditions for embezzlement – motive, rationalization, and opportunity.
 A thief’s motivation is obviously outside of the practice owner’s control.
 Some thieves are in desperate financial situations and steal to meet basic family needs.
 Others steal because they feel society has failed to properly their talents properly.

-Rationalizing embezzlement isn’t terribly difficult, and the perceived disparity in income between doctor and staff is frequently seized by thieves as “justification” for embezzlement.
+Rationalizing embezzlement isn’t terribly difficult, and the perceived disparity in income between doctors and staff is frequently seized by thieves as “justification” for embezzlement.

 In fact, opportunity works differently.
 It is a binary variable – either opportunity exists or it doesn’t, and as long as at least some opportunity remains, there is the potential for embezzlement.
 I’ll also mention that opportunity exists in every practice and that there is no reasonable way to eliminate it.